hassan-byt0/Hassan-byt0-/README.md

     ABOUT ME
 </h2>

-I am a 3rd year student from MEMS dep. at IIT Bombay.
+I am a third-year student in the MEMS department at IIT Bombay.

-I'm deeply interested in artificial general intelligence and its development, and for that, I have been learning and working on a few projects based on basic ML and DL like Implementing Blinds and experimenting with GANs and so on.
+My profound interest lies in artificial general intelligence (AGI) and its development.
+To pursue this passion, I have been actively engaged in learning and working on various projects related to basic machine learning (ML) and deep learning (DL).
+Some of my endeavors include implementing blinds and conducting experiments with Generative Adversarial Networks (GANs).

-Currently, I'm learning about Neuro-symbolic programming, which combines neural nets with symbolic programming involving a basic logic approach, and also reading a paper on psychoanalytical-based AI.
+Currently, I am delving into the realm of Neuro-symbolic programming, a field that amalgamates neural networks with symbolic programming, incorporating a foundational logic approach.
+Additionally, I am immersing myself in the study of a paper that explores psychoanalytical-based AI.